AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/debugging/cloud-service/risks/traversals.md

 ---
 title: Avisos transversais no AEM as a Cloud Service
-description: Saiba como atenuar avisos de passagem no AEM as a Cloud Service.
+description: Saiba como atenuar avisos de travessia no AEM as a Cloud Service.
 feature: Migration
 role: Architect, Developer
 level: Beginner